 Additionally, the body type diet culture encourages is most often attributed to white bodies that conform to Western beauty ideals.
 This is inherently racist and contributes to a long history of white bodies being seen as the status quo while all other bodies are seen as less desirable and worthy.

 Diet culture also has roots in classism.
 It pushes a mandatory “wellness culture” with prohibitive costs while ignoring issues like poverty and food availability.
 Further, diet culture is ableist in its insistence that we can all be “healthy” and stave off disease if we just buy the right foods, take the right supplements, and commit to the right exercise routine.
+Not all supplements are bad.
+Many provide the nutrients that are missing or low in the body.
+Check out this article here that reviews nootropic supplements for mental energy.

 This isn’t an exhaustive list of the harm that diet culture causes or the types of oppression that it supports, but it does provide a foundation for helping you to understand that when diet culture is the norm, we all lose.